Zoo Keepers Serve Spaghetti, Raise $45,000 for Grizzly Bear Conservation

 According to Bill Steele, Brookfield AAZK Chapter president and a senior animal keeper of the Mammal Department of the Chicago Zoological Society at the Brookfield Zoo, the Brookfield Chapter is a nonprofit volunteer organization made up of professional zoo keepers and others dedicated to professional animal care and conservation.
 Steele said the chapter aids local, national and international conservation organizations.

 “While searching for a national conservation effort, we discovered Vital Ground and learned what a great organization it is,” he said.
 “We became aware of Stuart Strahl’s involvement with Vital Ground, and our contribution is sort of thank you to him for all he does for the Brookfield Chapter of AAZK.”

 Strahl is president/CEO of the Chicago Zoological Society and director of the world-famous Brookfield Zoo.
 He also serves as chairman of Vital Ground’s board of trustees.

 The Brookfield chapter has held four Vital Ground spaghetti fundraisers in as many years.
-Since 2010, they have raised more than $25,000 for the Montana-based land trust’s conservation efforts.
-At last spring’s fundraiser, 350 attendees were entertained by local celebrity Svengoolie, who has a long-running horror movie TV program that airs in the Chicago area and recently became nationally syndicated.
+Since 2010, they have raised more than $45,000 for the Montana-based land trust’s conservation efforts.
+At the last fundraiser, 350 attendees were entertained by local celebrity Svengoolie, who has a long-running horror movie TV program that airs in the Chicago area and recently became nationally syndicated.
 The event included dinner, door prizes, merchandise and a silent auction.
 A “Bart the Bear” paw bronze casting brought in $1,000.
-The March 21 event raised more than $5,000 to help conserve and protect grizzly bear habitat.

 The local chapter is a subset of the national organization of the American Association of Zoo Keepers, which began at the San Diego Zoo in 1967 when zookeepers wanted to develop a way to continue their education, and share knowledge with peers.